-Editor's note: Each month, we'd like to introduce you to one of our wonderful Glamping Hub hosts and what inspired them to create a glamping site.
-This month, we have Matt, who manages a unique hotel crafted out of repurposed shipping containers in Round Top, Texas.
+Editor’s note: Each month, we’d like to introduce you to one of our wonderful Glamping Hub hosts and what inspired them to create a glamping site.
+This month, it can only be the one Matt White!
+Matt manages a unique hotel crafted out of repurposed shipping containers in Round Top, Texas.

 Meet Matt White.
 Antique savior, hotelier, and Dead devotee.
 White is the creator of the first shipping container hotel in Texas and is quickly capturing the attention of couples, families, and friends from all over with this unique destination.
 Heck, even a group of Emirates flight attendants traveling with World of Crew came all the way from Dubai and left saying that White’s shipping container hotel was one of the most amazing places they have ever experienced.